peerigon/parse-domain/README.md

 🧬 <code>export ParseResultListed</code>
 </h3>

-This type represents the parse result that is returned in case the given hostname belongs to a top-level domain that is listed in the public suffix list:
+Describes the shape of the parse result that is returned when the given hostname belongs to a top-level domain that is listed in the public suffix list:

 ```ts
 type ParseResultListed = {